Nithanim/FursuitMakersList/README.md

 > I am unable to check every maker periodically, so it would be great if you could point out issues!

 **To all makers**: make it easy and quick to find your offerings (partial or full, foam or TPU, ...), prices, terms of service, commission queue and country!
-It is shitty having to sift through hundreds of messages to (hopefully) find this stuff - multiplied for *every* maker!
+It is shitty having to sift through hundreds of messages to (hopefully) find (and deduce) this stuff - multiplied for *every* maker!
 At least pin an info post in your TG channel.
 Thank you!

 ## Lists